cpldcpu/light_ws2812/README.md

 Troubleshooting
 ================

-Only a part of the string is lighting up / all the colours are wrong
+Only a part of the string is lighting up / all the colours are wrong.
-* Please check whether the correct array length was passed to the call.
-The value to by passed is the array-length in bytes.
+* Please verify whether the correct array size was passed to the call.
+The function takes the array-size in bytes.
 Therefore you have to pass the number of LEDs multiplied by three.

-The LEDs are flickering and not showing the intended colour
+The LEDs are flickering and not showing the intended colour.
 * Are you using a bypass capacitor for each LEDs as indicated in the datasheet?
 Not using a bypass capacitor will lead to erroneous behaviour.
 * Is your power supply able to supply the required current-level?
 If set to white at maximum brightness, each LED will require 60mA.
 A single USB-Port is barely able to supply 10 LEDs.
 * Did you choose the correct CPU frequency setting?
-Maybe you multiplier setting is wrong?
+Did you initialize the clock correctly?
-* Is anything interrupting correct executing of the write-calls?
+* Is anything interfering with the timing of the library?
 Interrupts?
 Watch-dog?
+Flash wait states (only relevant to ARM)?

 Release History
 ================